Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Results

 \subsection{Metrics Summary}

-We compare the effectiveness of two detection settings: using embeddings only and embeddings combined with time series features.
-The evaluation focuses on the AUC-ROC metric (see Section IV F) to compare the performance of these settings against various attack scenarios.
+We compare the effectiveness of the two previously defined configurations and include a time series-only variant as an ablation baseline to assess the individual contribution of temporal features.

-Table \ref{tab:summary_plot} summarizes results across heatmaps.
-We place attack categories in the columns and detection settings in the rows.
-This means that each cell in this table shows the summary statistics from the heatmaps for a specific detection setting and attack.
-We focus on summary statistics including mean (\(\mu\)), standard deviation (\(\sigma\)), median (\(\eta\)), minimum (\(\min\)), and maximum (\(\max\)).
-In addition, we also compute average (\(\overline{\max}\)) and standard deviation (\(\sigma_{\max}\)) of the maximum values for each of the attack detection settings and attack types in the ROAD dataset.
-They are displayed as last rows and columns in the table.
+Table~\ref{tab:summary_plot} summarizes results across heatmaps.
+Attack categories are listed in the columns, and detection settings in the rows.
+Each cell in this table reports summary statistics from the heatmaps for a specific setting and attack type.
+We focus on metrics including mean (\(\mu\)), standard deviation (\(\sigma\)), median (\(\eta\)), minimum (\(\min\)), and maximum (\(\max\)).
+Additionally, we compute the average (\(\overline{\max}\)) and standard deviation (\(\sigma_{\max}\)) of the maximum values obtained by each setting and attack type, which are shown in the last row and column of the table.